mvolkmann/blog/src/nushell.md

 There are many options for installing or upgrading Nushell.

 If you have Rust installed, enter `cargo install nu`.
-This takes several minutes to complete.
+This takes around seven minutes to complete.

 If you are on macOS and have Homebrew installed, enter `brew install nushell`.
 Note that Homebrew may install a version